tstuefe/JEP387/jep.md

 ### Proposal

 Chunks shall be individually committable (also in parts where it makes sense) and uncommittable.
-Chunks in free lists could be uncommitted and would not count towards the working set size of the VM process.
+Chunks in free lists should be uncommitted and would not count towards the working set size of the VM process.

 Chunks in use by a class loader could be committed lazily and in parts.
 That way large chunks can get handed to class loaders but the full price would not have to be paid up front.